Community Fund projects 2018/19

 £4,160 funding awarded

 The Hut is a members-led, volunteer-based charity bringing creativity and purpose to the lives of adults with enduring mental health conditions and/or learning disabilities.
-The project offers support, guidance and advice both, short and long term.
+The project offers support, guidance and advice both, short and long term to vulnerable individuals who are often hard to reach and unable to access other services.

-The purpose of MLC is to promote good mental and physical health through, educational discussions and meaningful activities that involve pertinent topics such as; living a healthier lifestyle, identifying triggers, establishing coping strategies and where and when to seek help.
-MLC, promotes social inclusion, independence and a sense of belonging.
-Establishing a community, a place where help can be sought and a gateway to the rest of The Hut services.
+The purpose of Men’s Lunch Club is to promote good mental and physical health through, educational discussions and meaningful activities that involve pertinent topics such as; living a healthier lifestyle, identifying triggers, establishing coping strategies and where and when to seek help.
+The aim is to establish a community, a place where help can be sought and a gateway to the rest of The Hut services.